openweb3-foundation/Dagestan/finality/finality-gadget/README.md

-A finality gadget using STANCE consensus mechanism from this [Stance Consensus module](../../consensus/README.md).
+A finality gadget using AlephBFT consensus mechanism from this [crate ](https://crates.io/crates/aleph-bft).